 As well as technical skill, it’s really important to develop an appreciation for VFX and animation.
 Make sure you’re familiar with what’s out there in the industry.

 Get a degree:

-A degree in computer graphics or computer science, or a related discipline such as mathematics, physics or information technology is relevant to this job.
-Or you might want to have a look at ScreenSkills’ list of recommended courses and select one in VFX.
-We endorse courses when they offer training in the relevant software, dedicate time to building a portfolio and have strong links with the VFX industry
+VFX companies or studios generally prefer it if you have a degree in graphic design, or another VFX-specific course for this role.
+Have a look at ScreenSkills’ list of recommended courses and select one in VFX.
+We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the VFX industry.

 Working as a software developer.

 - Technical Director Session – FMX 2015

 - Which software is used for VFX?